ybw9000/Insight_DE_FPD/README.md

 4. After the streaming is done, sort the keys (`CMTE_ID`) in the first level dictionary alphabetically, followed by sorting the keys (`TRANSACTION_DT`) in second level dictionaries chronologically.
 Then just query the corresponding "Recorder" of each (`CMTE_ID`, `TRANSACTION_DT`) and write the result into `medianvals_by_date.txt`.

 These steps are implemented in a "Streamer" class in `~/src/find_political_donors.py` or `~/src/utils/streamer.py`.

-The code are exactly the same for the "Streamer" class in these two files.
+There are two python scripts under `~/src`.
+They are essentially the same, despite `~/src/find_political_donors.py` has all the self-defined classes and functions in it while `~/src/find_political_donors_main_only.py` contains only the `main` function and import the necessary self-defined classes in the beginning. `run.sh` uses the first one.

 # Unit test

-I implemented a tester to test the "MedianFinder" works properly and survive stress test by comparing the result from the optimized "MedianFinder" to the naive/brute force algorithms.
+I implemented a tester to test if the "MedianFinder" works properly and survives stress test by comparing the result from the optimized "MedianFinder" to the naive/brute force algorithms.
 This tester can be found under `~/src/utils/medianfinder_tester.py`.

 For the unit tests for the main module, I just wrote several more test cases and test the main module by the provided `~/insight_testsuite/run_tests.sh`.